scds/data-driven-stories/index.md

 # Telling a data-driven story from start to finish.
 **A Relevant Research Series workshop prepared by [Roberto Rocha](https://robertorocha.info/), Data Journalist, [CBC/Radio Canada](https://www.cbc.ca/news/canada/montreal/roberto-rocha-1.3527929)**.

-In this workshop, you'll be taken through the steps of creating a data-driven story, from obtaining the data, to writing an outline of a final report.
-Every step of the way you'll be asked to think about the storytelling elements.
+In this workshop, you'll be taken through the steps of creating a data-driven story, from obtaining the data, to making sense of it, to writing an outline of a final article.
+Each step of the way, you'll be prompted to consider and implement storytelling elements in the service of creating a data-driven story.

 ***Why is storytelling so important?***